-John has unique experience helping companies forge cross-cultural contractual agreements around the world using industry best practices and western style contracts.
-John also focuses on technology-related commercial agreements with a particular interest in blockchain technology, cryptocurrencies and the automotive space.
+John leads the firm’s Technology Industry Team.
+He focuses on technology-related commercial agreements with a particular interest in blockchain technology, cryptocurrencies and the automotive space.
+He also has unique experience helping companies forge cross-cultural contractual agreements around the world using industry best practices and western style contracts.
 An essential element to his approach is to let the business terms, rather than the legal structure of a business opportunity, define the relationship.

 John represents scores of clients across the blockchain ecosystem, including issuers of digital tokens through Initial Coin Offerings (ICOs), providers of distributed applications (DAPPs) cryptocurrency hedge funds, exchanges, consultants and marketers.
 John also represents OEMs and suppliers in the automotive industry as they interact to build best practices and hold each other accountable in the rapidly emerging connected car/autonomous vehicle arena.
 Finally, John has extensive experience handling complex cyber security incidents and serves as chair of the firm’s China desk.